krebinkkj/discord-bot/README.md

     Discord-bot is an updated version of <a href="https://github.com/DotwoodMedia/Dbot">Dbot</a>, an advanced Discord multipurpose bot containing more than 400 commands.<br> It can do Moderation, Tickets, Radio, Games, Giveaways, Customisation, Economy, Leveling, Invites, Messages, Utilities, Suggestions, Server Stats etc.<br> Unfortunately the owners stopped at the peak and decided to put the source online of which I made an updated version.
     <br />
     <br />
-    <a href="https://github.com/corwindev/discord-bot/issues">Report Bug</a>
+    <a href="https://github.com/Krebinkkj/discord-bot/issues">Report Bug</a>
     ·
-    <a href="https://github.com/corwindev/discord-bot/issues">Request Feature</a>
+    <a href="https://github.com/Krebinkkj/discord-bot/issues">Request Feature</a>
   </p>
 </p>

 <!-- NOTICE -->

 ### <img src="https://cdn.discordapp.com/emojis/1055803759831294013.png" width="20px" height="20px"> 》Notice
 > You may not claim this as your own!
 The original source was created by [Dotwood Media](https://github.com/DotwoodMedia) and [Graphix Development](https://github.com/GraphixDevelopment).
-The source is modified and updated by me(CorwinDev)
+The source is modified and updated by me(Krebinkkj)

 > Discord-Bot is a multipurpose Discord bot base in [Discord.js](https://github.com/Discordjs/discordjs) If you like this repository, feel free to leave a star ⭐ to motivate me!